Altion Law Complaints Policy

 If you have a complaint about our service, or a bill that we have rendered, please contact us.
 Please provide with full details so that we may act upon it as quickly, as possible.

 In the first instance you should raise any concerns that you have with the person handling your matter.
 You should clearly set out details of any issues that you have, so that we have a full understanding of what your concerns are.

 If your concerns have not been satisfactory resolved, a complaint will follow our complaints procedure and can be raised with the compliance officer for legal practice – Rebecca Hudson, who can be contacted by the following methods:

 Address: Altion Law, 9 Shirwell Crescent, Furzton, Milton Keynes, MK4 1GA

 What Will Happen Once A Complaint Has Been Lodged?

-1. We will confirm receipt of your complaint in writing as soon as possible, and within no more than 2 working days of receipt.
+1. We will confirm receipt of your complaint in writing as soon as possible.
+Within no more than 2 working days of receipt.

-3. We will then investigate your complaint, your file(s) and discuss the matter with the member(s) of staff who acted for you.
+3. We will then investigate your complaint.
+Your file(s) and matter will be discussed with the member(s) of staff who acted for you.
 We will also record your complaint in our central register.

 5. Within 2 working days of any meeting or discussions, we will write to you to confirm what took place and any solutions agreed with you.